sqlmapproject/sqlmap/Usage.md

 ### DBMS authentication credentials

-Option: --dbms-cred
+Option: `--dbms-cred`

 In some cases user will be warned that some operations failed because of lack of current DBMS user privileges and that he could try to use this option.
-In those cases, if he provides `admin` user credentials to sqlmap by using this option, sqlmap will try to rerun the problematic part with specialized "run as" mechanisms (e.g. `OPENROWSET`) using those credentials.
+In those cases, if he provides `admin` user credentials to sqlmap by using this option, sqlmap will try to rerun the problematic part with specialized "run as" mechanisms (e.g. `OPENROWSET` on Microsoft SQL Server) using those credentials.

 ### Format of dumped data